Lab Personnel. |

 Dissertation: Characteristics of developmental immaturity: A cross-disciplinary survey of psychologists.

-Current Position: Assistant Professor, Warren Alpert Medical School, Brown University and Director of the Rhode Island Family Court Mental Health Clinic.
+Current Position: Assistant Professor (Research), Warren Alpert Medical School, Brown University; Research Psychologist, Division of Child & Family Psychiatry, Rhode Island Hospital.

 Rachel Kalbeitzer, Ph.D.